bodo-ai/Bodo/docs/docs/guides/using_bodo_platform/aws_private_link.md

 5. Create an SSM interface endpoint if it does not already exist in the VPC (required for Bodo clusters to read workspace SSM parameters):
 ![AWS-SSM-Interface](../../platform2-gifs/ssm-interface-endpoint.gif#center)

+5. Once you have created all the above resources, you can create a [network configuration] (network_configuration.md).

 !!! info "Important"